ibexa/documentation-developer/docs/getting_started/troubleshooting.md

 # Troubleshooting

 This page lists potential problems that you may encounter while installing, configuring, and running eZ Platform.
-If you stumble upon an obstacle, take a look here to see if your case isn't covered.

-Want to add to this page?
-Check out our instructions for [contributing to our documentation](../community_resources/documentation.md).
+## Initial installation options

+If you accepted default options during `composer install`, but need to change some of them later, you can do it in `app/config/parameters.yml`.

-## Enable Swap on Systems with Limited RAM
+## Enable swap on systems with limited RAM

-If you're having difficulty completing installation on a system with limited RAM (1GB or 2GB, for example), check that you've enabled swap.
-This allows your Operating System to use the hard disk to supplement RAM when it runs out.
-Running `php -d memory_limit=-1 bin/console ezplatform:install --env prod ezplatform-clean` on a system with swap enabled should yield success.
-When a system runs out of RAM, you may see `Killed` when trying to clear the cache (e.g., `php bin/console --env=prod cache:clear` from your project's root directory).
+If you have problems installing eZ Platform on a system with limited RAM (for example 1GB or 2GB), enable swap.
+It allows your operating system to use the hard disk to supplement RAM when it runs out.

+With swap enables you will be able to successfully run `php -d memory_limit=-1 bin/console ezplatform:install --env prod ezplatform-clean`.

+When a system runs out of RAM, you may see `Killed` when trying to clear the cache (e.g. `php bin/console --env=prod cache:clear` from your project's root directory).

-## Upload Size Limit
+## Upload size limit

-To make use of the Back Office, you need to define the maximum upload size to be consistent with the maximum file size defined in the Content Type using a File, Media or Image Field Definition.
+To make use of the Back Office, the defined maximum upload size must be consistent with the maximum file size defined in the Content Type using a File, Media or Image Field.

-This is done by setting `LimitRequestBody` for Apache or `client_max_body_size` for Nginx.
+This is done by setting `LimitRequestBody` for Apache or `client_max_body_size` for nginx.

-For instance, if one of those Field definitions is configured to accept files up to 10MB, then `client_max_body_size` (in case of Nginx) should be set above 10MB, with a safe margin, for example to 15MB.
+For instance, if one of those Fields is configured to accept files up to 10MB, then `client_max_body_size` (in case of nginx) should be set above 10MB, with a safe margin, for example to 15MB.

-## Initial Install Options

-If you accepted all the defaults when doing a `composer install`, but realize you need to go back and change some of those options, look in `app/config/parameters.yml` – that's where they are stored.
+You also need to define settings for uploading files in `php.ini`: `upload_max_filesize` and `post_max_size`.

 ## Cloning failed using an ssh key